pulumi/docs/content/blog/import-your-pulumi-cloud-data-with-tap-pulumi-cloud/index.md

 ---
-title: "Import Pulumi into your Data Warehouse with tap-pulumi-cloud"
+title: "Tap-Pulumi-Cloud: Simplifying Pulumi Cloud Data Integration"
-date: 2024-08-14T12:00:00-07:00
+date: 2024-09-03T09:00:00-07:00
 draft: false
-meta_desc: Using the Meltano Singer SDK we have expanded the tap-pulumi-cloud connector to be able to export all the pulumi cloud data into your own Data Warehouse
+meta_desc: We have released a tap-pulumi-cloud connector to be able to export Pulumi Cloud data into your own Data Warehouse.
-meta_image: schema.png
+meta_image: meta.png
 authors:
     - pablo-seibelt
     - lucas-crespo